buda-base/py-tiblegenc/README.md

 - the Padmakara Translation Committee for the review of the TibetanChogyal tables
 - Leigh Brasington for the UDP software, his authorization to use the data from UDP and his precious help
 - the Trace Foundation, Tashi Tsering and Nyima Droma for the UTFC software
-- the PechaMaker group for the ATTU software
+- Frederick Johnson for the ATTU software

 ### Supported fonts